tony-fav/tasmota-blerry/Govee-4Probe-RevEng-Discussion.md

                               10
                               06
                               -- <- Probe1/2 status.
 06 is no probe.
 86 is probe inserted.
+C6 when probe has exceeded setpoint

                                  11 12
                                  FF FF